LucasO21/bike_price_prediction/README.md

-# Bike Price Prediction
+# Bike Pricing Recommender

 ================================================================================

 ### Project Goal
-An end to end analysis project to predict create data driven competitive pricing strategy for a hypothetical bike manufacturer.
+An end to end analysis project to recommend data driven competitive pricing strategy for a hypothetical bike manufacturer.

 ### Data